thesquelched/spark-lineage/README.md

 [Spark Atlas Connector](https://github.com/hortonworks-spark/spark-atlas-connector), but intended to be more generic to help those who can't or won't use Atlas.

+For a Spark SQL query that produces an output (e.g. writes data to a filesystem), the listener produces a message containing the following:

+* Output details, e.g. type, output location, and format
+* For each (top-level) output field, a list of inputs that contribute to it.
+Each input contains:
+  * Type, e.g. `hive`
+  * List of input fields that affect the output field, and how they affect it (e.g. via a join, filter, aggregation, projection, etc.)
+* Metadata, e.g. spark application name

 Installation
 ------------